rotexsoft/file-renderer/README.md

     //within the directory containing this php script, use the code below:

     $file_paths = [ './views' ]; //you can also use absolute paths

+    // The keys in this data array will be converted to variables when rendering
+    // a view file.
+For example, a variable named `$paragraph_data_from_file_renderer`
+    // with the value `'This is a Paragraph!!'` will be available to the view during
+    // rendering.
     $view_data = [ 'paragraph_data_from_file_renderer' => 'This is a Paragraph!!' ];

     //you must include the file extension in the file name (in this case `.php`)